A Guide to Window Styles

 Roof windows are windows that are incorporated into the design of a roof and which can open outward or pivot.

-Roof windows include rooflights and skylights, and can bring light and fresh air to parts of a home where standard vertical windows cannot be installed.
+Roof windows include rooflights and skylights, and can bring light and fresh air to parts of a home where standard vertical window styles cannot be installed.
+They are most commonly installed in loft convertions or any sloping roof.

 For many homeowners this makes them an ideal window solution for loft conversions, attics, home extensions and more.